SUMMER SUNSET ON LAKE POWELLInformation About Lake Powell

-Lake Powell produces lots of 2 to 4 pound largemouth and 2 to 3 pound smallmouth bass.
+Lake Powell produces 2 to 4 pound largemouth and 2 to 3 pound smallmouth bass.
 A 4 to 6 pound bass on Powell is considered big for Powell.
-The lake record for largemouth bass is 10.2 pounds caught in 1974.
-The lake record for smallmouth is 5.8 pounds caught in 2007.

-We caught a 5.0 pound smallmouth last April.
+We caught a 5.0 pound smallmouth in April of 2010.
 As it got close to the boat we got really excited thinking it might be a lake record!
 But it fell a little short.
 That is the exciting thing about fishing, you never know when the big one is going to take your bait!
+We have caught several small mouth in the 4 to 5 # range.

 Check out our photo gallery to see more than 30 pictures from fishing trips – Lake Powell Pictures